 Participants can attend one, several or all sessions.

-Target Audiences: Physicians, Nurses, Social Workers, Physical/Occupational Therapists, Speech Therapist, Psychologist, Home Visitors/Early Childhood (STARS), Students, or Families
+Target Audiences: Physicians, Nurses, Social Workers, Physical/Occupational Therapists, Speech Therapist, Psychologist, Home Visitors/Early Childhood (STARS), Students, Families, CPS, Judicial, Addiction & Prevention Professionals.

-Continuing Education Credits Offered: Physician, Nursing, Social Work, and STARS
+Pending Continuing Education Credits Offered: Physician, Nursing, Social Work, STARS, PT, OT and WVAPP.

 Contact Info: Email Sue Workman at email@example.com